Bhwalee/LinearModel/writeup.md

 Predicting what features determine a movie’s success

 Abstract –
 	For this project, I wanted to find out what features have impact making a movie successful by predicting total worldwide gross using linear regression.
 Some features I’ve added were – budget, opening, runtime, domestic opening, rating, total # of theaters, and genres.
 Data I used was from BOXOFFICEMOJO.com and scrapped all-time best movies.
 Finding out which features have the most impact in making most gross revenue.
-After refining and adjusting features, I built linear regression model and compared to different models with different features to show how they are related and affect movie’s success.
+After refining and adjusting the features, I built a linear regression model and compared to different models with different features to show how they are related and affect movie’s success.

 Design –
 	The data was provided from BOXOFFICEMOJO.com and used classified features based on movie’s success.
 There are many things that can make a movie successful, but I’ve cut down to only three features – budget, runtime, and season.
 I would gather data, make a model based on selected features, make predictions on those features, and draw a conclusion on how and which features have the most impact making a movie successful.